CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 To run your mapreduce algorithm on a Yothalot cluster you have to implement the algorithm in a class that inherits form Yothalot::MapReduce.
-This class should then be called from a [executable](copernica-docs:Yothalot/cpp-program "Create a Yothalot executable")
+This class should then be called from an [executable](copernica-docs:Yothalot/cpp-program "Create a Yothalot executable")

 ## The MapReduce Class